Kunaldo106/Summer-Internship/README.md

 2.  gui_rps.py, it is the simple implementation of the game (Rock Paper Scissor) with GUI.
 GUI is implemented using Tkinter.
 It just provide with 3 option (Rock, Paper, Scissor) upon selecting one, desired result is produced with no scoring system and no multi-frame switching feature.

 3.  gui_rps_mark_2.py, it is bit advanced or upgraded from the previous one.
 It has the multi-frame switching system(menu system).
-It takes unsername as input to store the player name as login details. but no scoring system.
+It takes username as input to store the player name as login details. but no scoring system.

 4. RPS_GUI_mk5.py, This is the final and main source code of the game which i made in summer internship.
 It has many features like- Sound control, Multi-frame switching, Log in & Log out feature, scoring and it in text file feature, images.